Welcome to the Day Surgery Unit at Tetbury Hospital.

-Operate any machinery or engage in activities requiring skill or judgement
+- Operate machinery or engage in activities requiring skill or judgement

 Audit and clinical outcomes research

-Patient records are audited monthly to maintain standards of clinical documentation and the results are reported to The Hospital Quality Committee, chaired by the Chief Executive and then onto the Medical Advisory Committee, chaired by the Medical Director.
+Patient records are audited monthly to maintain standards of clinical documentation and the results are reported to The Hospital Quality Committee, chaired by the Chief Executive, and then the Medical Advisory Committee, chaired by the Medical Director.